Balachandharsriram/Balachandharsriram/README.md

 # Hi there! 👋 I'm Balachandharsriram

 🚀 **About Me:**
-- 🔭 Passionate about AI, Data Science, and Full-Stack Development.
+- 🔭 Passionate about AI and Data Science.
 - 🎓 Pursuing B. Tech in Artificial Intelligence & Data Science at **Karpagam College of Engineering**.
 - 🌱 Currently learning **MLOps** and **Advanced Machine Learning Techniques**.
 - 💼 Open to collaborations on AI, ML, and innovative tech projects.